Effective Date: Last Updated as of March 3, 2020.

 7.4.
 Identifying Data Controller and Data Processor and Different GDPR Roles.
 Data protection law in certain jurisdictions differentiates between the “controller” and “processor” of data.
-It is important to note that Directly acts as both as a Data Controller and as a Data Processor within the realm of GDPR compliance: (a) As a Data Controller, Directly is responsible for safeguarding the data of our registered expert users as they interact directly with our marketplace platform and our visitors to directly.com; (b) As a Data Processor, Directly is responsible for safeguarding the data of our Customer’s end users as it flows through our marketplace platform.
+It is important to note that Directly acts as both as a Data Controller and as a Data Processor within the realm of GDPR (as described below) compliance: (a) As a Data Controller, Directly is responsible for safeguarding the data of our registered expert users as they interact directly with our marketplace platform and our visitors to directly.com; and (b) As a Data Processor, Directly is responsible for safeguarding the data of Customer End Users as it flows through our marketplace platform.

-Each of Directly’s Customers is the controller of its end users’ personal data.
-In this context Directly serves as the processor of such personal data under instructions from each controller.
+Each of Directly’s Customers is the controller of its Customer End Users’ personal data.
+In this context, Directly serves as the processor of such personal data under instructions from each controller.
 Each Customer is also responsible for making sure that their respective Customer end user’s privacy rights are protected, including responding to data subject requests.
-Directly will respond to such data subject requests from Customers and Customer end users as a Data Processor; this means with respect to Personal Data of Customer end users, we must respond as a matter of law and contract through our Customer.
+Directly will respond to such data subject requests from Customers and Customer End Users as a Data Processor; this means with respect to Personal Data of Customer End Users we must respond as a matter of law and contract through our Customer.
 On the other hand, with respect to Experts, Directly serves as the controller of Expert Personal Data and will directly respond to data subject request rights from Experts.

 7.5.
 Access Rights.
 Individuals located in certain countries, including the European Economic Area, have certain statutory rights in relation to their personal data.
 Subject to any exemptions provided by law, such individuals may have the right to request access to their Personal Data, as well as to seek to update, delete or correct this information.
 They also have a right to restrict or object to processing and to data portability, where applicable.
 We may be legally required or permitted to deny or part of your request and, if we do deny your request, we will endeavor to explain the reasons underlying our decision.

 Duration of processing of Personal Data.
-Where Directly is processing and using your Personal Data as permitted by law or under your consent, we will store your Personal Data (i) only for as long as is required to fulfil the purposes set out below, (ii) until you object to Directly’s use of your Personal Data (where Directly has a legitimate interest in using your Personal Data), or (iii) until you withdraw your consent (where you consented to Directly using your Personal Data).
+Where Directly is processing and using your Personal Data as permitted by law or under your consent, we will store your Personal Data (i) only for as long as is required to fulfill the purposes set out below; (ii) until you object to Directly’s use of your Personal Data (where Directly has a legitimate interest in using your Personal Data); or (iii) until you withdraw your consent (where you consented to Directly using your Personal Data).
 However, where Directly is required by mandatory law to retain your Personal Data longer or where your Personal Data is required for Directly to assert or defend against legal claims, we will retain your Personal Data until the end of the relevant retention period or until the claims in question have been settled.
-See Section 3.2, “Retention Period,” above.
+See Section 3.2, “Retention Period,” for details.

 Why am I required to provide Personal Data?
 As a general principle, your granting of any consent and your provision of any Personal Data hereunder is entirely voluntary; there are generally no detrimental effects on you if you choose not to consent or to provide Personal Data.
 However, there are circumstances in which we cannot take action without certain Personal Data, for example, because this Personal Data is required to process your registration or provide you with access to our Services.
 In these cases, we cannot provide you with what you request without the relevant Personal Data.